 When you pull off the gravel road to the J Bar L Ranch, you may be struck by the expansive views and natural quiet.
 Twenty miles from pavement and surrounded by hundreds of thousands of acres of open land, the J Bar L is a working cattle ranch and vacation rental destination tucked within the secluded Centennial Valley.
-The J Bar L has also been a long-time partner with The Nature Conservancy collaborating to steward the valley’s sweeping grasslands, lush wetlands
+The J Bar L has also been a long-time partner with The Nature Conservancy collaborating to steward the valley’s sweeping grasslands, lush wetlands and winding waters.

 The Centennial Experience